 Governor John Kasich is eyeing the White House.
 The Never-Trumper is appalled by the tone emanating from the White House.
 He sees a polarizing electorate.
 He visualizes the ultimate voter turnoff in 2020 – Trump v.
 Warren in the Presidential race.
 He senses the need for a new tone in American politics; a mellow tone.
 Governor Kasich wants to offer the American people a third way.
 He thus sent out a trial balloon last week for a unity, bi-partisan Kasich/Hickenlooper Ticket in 2020.
 The young John Kasich was a Reagan Republican when he served in Congress from 1983-2001.
 He was a budget hawk, balancing both the federal budget and later the Ohio budget when he became Governor of Ohio.
 Congress.
 Today he is a compassionate Republican who did not connect with the base of the Republican Party in a 2016 campaign for the Presidency.
 He won his home state of Ohio in the primary season and one electoral vote in January.
 Governor Kasich’s platform will be “Medicaid for All,” building on his record in Ohio, accepting the Medicaid Extension of ObamaCare over the objections of the Ohio Legislature.
 He won reelection in 2014 as Governor two years ago by 30 points, unlike Governor John Hickenlooper of Colorado who barely won reelection by an underwhelming 49-46%.
 Governor Kasich is popular in Ohio, riding a ‘high.”
-That brings us to his choice as his VEEP partner, the Democratic Governor of Colorado, John Hickenlooper, Governor Hickenlooper’s platform will be “A Colorado Mountain High for All.”
+That brings us to his choice as his VEEP partner, the Democratic Governor of Colorado, John Hickenlooper, Governor Hickenlooper’s platform will be “A Colorado Rocky Mountain High for All.”
 Free marijuana for all; no longer will Mary Jane be grown as a weed in Ohio.
 It’s a perfect ticket: Marijuana and Medicaid.
 Medicaid for all resolves the inequality in today’s America.
 All Americans will have equal access to medical care under Medicaid, which means an equal lack of access to medical care under Medicaid.
 It’s the perfect entitlement – perfectly equal.
 Promise it to everyone!
 That’s the beauty of free dope.
 Get high; stay stoned, mellow out, and you’ll never feel the pain of your medical ailments.
 You won’t notice, or care, about the lack of medical care.
 Just toke up.
-A side benefit to the government is that cannabis contains carcinogen, thereby perhaps earlier mortality, reducing social security benefits.
+A side benefit to the government is that cannabis contains carcinogens, thereby perhaps prompting earlier mortality, reducing social security benefits.
 From Colorado to Ohio, the Great Plains will be covered with amber waves of grass.
 Plant the vast plains of Detroit.
 Grow it and tax it.
 The Unity Ticket will have to run as independents.
 Neither Party will want them.
 Their new political party will be The Toker Party.
 The motto: “Free Dope for All Your Medical Needs.”
 The biggest obstacles are the voters.
 The Kasich/Hickenlooper Unity voters will be too strung out to vote.
 Free dope for the dopes who support the Unity Ticket.

 Saturday, August 26, 2017